-The term ‘work equipment’ is very broad and includes any machinery, appliance, apparatus, tool or installation for use at work (whether exclusively or not).
-It also includes equipment which staff provide for their own use at work.
-Diverse examples include hammers, knives, ladders, drills, photocopiers, lifting equipment, access equipment like ladders and motor vehicles.
+The term ‘work equipment’ is very broad and includes any machinery, appliance, apparatus, tool, or installation for use at work (whether exclusively or not).
+It also includes equipment that staff provide for their own use at work.
+Diverse examples include hammers, knives, ladders, drills, photocopiers, lifting equipment, access equipment like ladders, and motor vehicles.

-You may need to make sure work equipment is:
+You may need to make sure the work equipment is:

 - suitable for its intended use